utcs356/sp25/_pages/2_p4_switch_router.md

 * After starting the Kathara lab, compile the P4 code with `$ bash compile_p4.sh` on `s1` after `$ cd /shared`.
 * Then launch the compiled P4 program with `$ bash run_switch.sh` and the controller with `$ bash run_controller.sh` on each router.
 They are all located in the `shared` directory.
 2. Test the functionality.
-* You may use `ping` to check whether your switch is working as expected on a host (`h[1-4]`).
+* You may use `ping` to check whether your switch works as expected on a host (`h[1-4]`).
 * Once you implement forwarding, the packet should arrive at each host in the local network except the sender for every ping.
 * Once you implement MAC learning, the packet should arrive at each host in the local network except the sender only for the first ping.
-Then the packet must arrive only at the destination host until the table entry expires.
+Then, the packet must arrive only at the destination host until the table entry expires.
 * To check if the packet arrives at a host, use `tcpdump -i <interface>` to sniff the packet on the host's interface.
 The interface name can be retrieved by using `ifconfig`.
 For more details, refer to [man tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html).

 ### Part 2: Router with P4